chuyizhang23/American-presidency/Chapter 2.md

 >     Following the primary, a convention is held where delegates from each candidate's campaign or supporters gather to formally elect delegates to represent them at the national convention.
 This convention may involve additional rounds of voting or negotiations to determine the final allocation of delegates.
 >
 >     The key difference from a general primary is the inclusion of a convention component, where delegates are formally selected to represent each candidate at the national level.
 This process allows for further deliberation and organization within the party before the final selection of delegates to the national convention.

+The similarity between caucuses and primaries is that both procedures are indirect.
+In both, party voters choose delegates to represent them at the national convention, where the official nomination of a candidate takes place.
+These delegates are given the authority to make the nomination decision on behalf of the voters.
+While voters may know which candidate a delegate supports, the primary result is ultimately an indirect outcome, as it is the delegates who formally make the nomination decision.
+This indirect process can sometimes lead to confusion when interpreting the primary results.

+Most states use the primary system, which results in 80% of the convention delegates.
+This system typically receives more media attention due to its widespread use and influence in determining the nomination outcome.
+However, there are a few states where caucuses are used instead of primaries.

+Caucuses are meetings organized by political parties, where participants physically gather in a room and split into groups according to the candidate they support.

+Primaries are held at the state level and allow citizens to vote for their candidate anonymously by casting a secret vote.
+There are differences between the types of primaries.
+Most primaries are **closed primaries**, meaning that only registered members of a specific party can participate.
+In states with closed primaries, separate elections are held for Republicans and Democrats.
+There are also **open primaries**, where voters from any party can participate.
+Additionally, there is a **third type** where voters from different parties and independents can participate.

+> The rules regarding independent voters' participation in primary elections vary depending on the state and the type of primary being held.
+In some states with open primaries, independent voters are allowed to participate and vote for candidates regardless of party affiliation.
+However, in states with closed primaries, only registered members of a specific party can participate, so independent voters may not be able to vote unless they affiliate with a party.
+Semi-open primaries may allow independent voters to participate, but it depends on the specific rules of each state.
+It's essential to check your state's laws and regulations regarding primary elections to determine if you, as an independent voter, can participate in open, closed, or semi-open primaries.

+### The 2020 Democratic Primaries

+Regarding the number of candidates, it always decreases during the initial phase, as seen in the 2020 Democratic primaries.
+At the beginning, there were 25 candidates.
+When voting began for the first caucuses, only 11 remained in the race, with many exiting before the voting phase.
+Between the first caucuses and Super Tuesday (the day when many primaries are held), several candidates ended their campaigns, and others dropped out after the results of Super Tuesday.
+In April, Sanders left the race, leaving Biden as the sole remaining candidate.

+Most relevant who participated in the primary debates:

+- 2 liberal Democrats:
+  - Bernie Sanders (Senator - VT)
+  - Elizabeth Warren (Senator – MA)
+- 4 moderate Democrats:
+  - Joe Biden (Former VP)
+  - Michael Bloomberg (former NYC mayor)
+  - Pete Buttigieg (Mayor)
+  - Amy Klobuchar (Senator)

 ## The Conventions